27-year-old CEO: taking down the gender barriers to tech with Natalie Pilling, MSc Strat graduate

 With her Master’s degree in hand, Natalie decided to check out the entrepreneurial world.
 “I took a few entrepreneurship classes at HEC, which piqued my interest in the area.
 Looking back this is something I really appreciated, as there aren’t many schools that offer that in the same way.”

 And she couldn’t have found an earlier-stage start-up.
 Natalie joined 4-week old ClassicFinder, a company building a trading-platform for classic cars.
-Clearly taking to start-up life like a duck to water, within two weeks, she was promoted to a team lead position, heading up a team of seven people.
+Clearly taking to start-up life like a duck to water, within two weeks, she was promoted to a team lead position, leading a team of seven people.

 “I was only there for four months, but I knew from then on that I would spend my career in start-ups and fast-moving companies.
 I absolutely loved the energy of it”, she raves.